Your child may find parts of this game frustrating, awkward, or otherwise too difficult.

 .
 A child of this age should have no trouble getting to grips with the game.

-The strongest language we allow in this category is God, Damn, and Hell.
-Games rated as having no bad language are free of swear words, or other strong language.
+The strongest language a game in this category may feature is God, Damn, and Hell.
+Games rated as having no bad language are free of swear words, or other strong language

-Games in this category will be completely free of overtly sexualised characters or imagery.
+Games in this category will be free of overtly sexualised characters or imagery.